matjadach/to-do-app/README.md

 ## Running the App in a container (locally)

-1. Create a

-To spin up both dev and prod containers use:
+To spin up all three containers(dev, test & prod) use the following command:

 ```bash
 $ docker-compose up
 ```

-If you wish to spin up only one of the containers (either dev or prod):
+If you wish to spin up only one of the containers (either dev, test or prod) use respecitively either:

 ```bash
 $ docker-compose up webapp-prod